2021 Pulitzer Prize Finalist in Poetry

 Her meditative poetry has a majestic sweep, with themes ranging from life on earth and human existence to history, war, genocide and the Holocaust.
+In the Lateness of the World is her first new collection in seventeen years, and follows three other collections published by Bloodaxe in Britain, The Country Between Us (1981/2019), The Angel of History (1994) and Blue Hour (2003).
 Jane Miller called Blue Hour ‘a masterwork for the 21st century’.
 According to Joyce Carol Oates (New York Times Book Review), Forché’s ability to wed the “political” with the “personal” places her in the company of such poets as Pablo Neruda, Philip Levine and Denise Levertov.

 'In the Lateness of the World, her fifth book of poems after a hiatus of seventeen years, meditates on questions of witness, displacement and war.
 Through poems touching on the refugee crisis, genocide, nationalist strongmen and climate emergency, Forché paints a bleak but accurate picture of the West's supposed postwar prosperity.
 Throughout this new collection, she turns her inimical, at times prophetic, eye onto a still new and unstable century.' - Sandeep Parmar, PBS Selector, Poetry Book Society Spring 2020 Bulletin

 'The American activist and poet Carolyn Forche's In the Lateness of the World has a global scope and a revelatory quality, as if she is writing from the end times...
 Forché’s style is meditative and mystical: this is a poet who lingers and puts pressure on language.' - Tom Williams, Literary Review